 But during this emotional time, you need to take a moment and think things through.
-Puppies are needy little creatures, who need a lot of care and attention to develop into healthy, happy adults.
+Large breed puppies are needy little creatures, who need a lot of care and attention to develop into healthy, happy adults.
 You’ll want to be sure you consider all of your puppy’s needs before bringing him home.

 Housing should always be your first priority when bringing home a new puppy.
 Obviously, food, veterinary care and other things are important, but you’ll need a place to put your puppy when you get home – especially if you’ll be leaving him unattended for any length of time.

 But your dog’s crate will also prove invaluable during the housebreaking process.
 Dogs are reluctant to go to the bathroom in their sleeping quarters, so by keeping your dog contained in his crate except during trips to the bathroom, meals and supervised play time, he’ll quickly learn to poop and pee in the appropriate place.